cataniamatt/git-commands/README.md

 Once all the necessary code changes are done in all the code files, the files in the staging area can be commited and then pushed to the remote repository.

+A branching system allows developers to create an isolated environment where they can work on a copy of the original code to fix bugs or develop new features.
+These changes don't affect the main branch until the branch is merged with it.
+This is done to keep the main branch as the stable version of the project.

-Files can be ignored by Git by creating a **_.gitignore_** file.
+Git can be instructed to not track certain files by using a **_.gitignore_** file.
 This file contains a list of all files that should be ignored and not tracked by Git.
 A collection of useful .gitignore template files provided by GitHub can be found [here](https://github.com/github/gitignore).

-## Rename a remote repository

 ## Steps to create a new repository on GitHub